 You may wonder why, in a four-part series, we’re addressing the spiritual aspect of a child’s development last.
 It’s not because spiritual development is less important than physical, emotional or cognitive development.
 Actually, it’s quite the opposite.

 That’s why in addition to helping children with education, health care and nutrition, we also support children spiritually.
-This means that every child is given a Bible and is taught from a Bible-based curriculum.
+This means that every child is taught from a Bible-based curriculum.
 Loving members of their community also mentor the children as they grow.
 However, children do not have to be Christian to enroll or become Christian to stay in the program.
 Instead, our church partners focus on helping children understand their value.
-Children are taught that they have been intricately designed by a God who loves them, has given them a purpose and offers the gift of salvation—a freedom not even poverty can deny them.
+In the context of a caring local church, children have the opportunity to hear that they have been intricately designed by a God who loves them, has given them a purpose and offers the gift of salvation—a freedom not even poverty can deny them.

 When Lucas’ sister left home to join a gang, it didn’t take long for him to follow.
 For youth like Lucas who live in poverty, joining a gang can seem like a better, if not the only, option.
 Members lure young boys with the promise of food, protection and a type of family, an attractive notion for children with broken families or absent parents.